Research: The Power of the Brain Wallet

 The private key (51 characters, case sensitive) is what you would have to memorize to allow you to unlock and send your funds from your public address.
 This may or may not be harder to memorize than your mnemonic seed, depending on your personal preference.

 Before diving into the HOW TO section, I would like to leave you with this funny yet accurate comic on security.
-Weather your seed is actually stored in your brain or behind military grade encryption in a computer, you are never safe from being “hacked”.
+Wether your seed is actually stored in your brain or behind military grade encryption in a computer, you are never safe from being “hacked”.
 High net value individuals carry special insurance for this very reason.

 Lastly, send some Bitcoins to your public address on your new and installed Brain Wallet!
 You now officially have funds in your mind, that only you can access so long as you’re alive and mentally able to recall it.